yalexublue/High_School_Picker/## Student.md

     let me verify my guardian status for my account</b></td><td>
     I will gain my access to app feature that is not available for minors like the discussion forum</td>
 </table>

+## Manage a school account -- School Staff
+As a Staff member, I want to
+1. authenticate my school affiliation (1-time step to make sure only authorized staff have access)
+2. access my school’s account using a username and password
+3. update my school’s login details
+4. authorize additional staff users (?)

+## Advertise school qualities or events on my school’s profile -- School Staff
+As a Staff member, I want to
+1. edit student-facing data (school card, detailed view) so that I can emphasize strong qualities about my school
+2. advertise any upcoming information sessions so that students know when they can attend to get more information

+## Respond to students’ comments on my school’s profile -- School Staff
+As a Staff member, I want to
+1. respond to students’ comments in the chat/forum so that I can clarify comments/questions students left in the chat
+2. respond to students who contact them through emails
+3. report untruthful comments left in the forum to ShortList Support so that everything reflects the most updated information about my school

+## View meta-information about school performance in Shortlist -- School Staff
+As a Staff member, I want to
+1. view data about how well my school does in Shortlist (save/reject rate, etc) so that I know if changes need to be made